sensu/sensu-docs/content/sensu-go/5.17/reference/agent.md

 {{< /language-toggle >}}

 You can also use the [`keepalive-handlers`][53] flag to send keepalive events to any handler you have configured.
-If you do not specify a keepalive handler with the `keepalive-handlers` flag, the Sensu backend will use the default keepalive handler (sending keepalive events to the Sensu dashboard).
+If you do not specify a keepalive handler with the `keepalive-handlers` flag, the Sensu backend will use the default `keepalive` handler and create an event in sensuctl and the Sensu web UI.

 ## Service management {#operation}